cocos-creator/creator-api-docs-2.x/en/enums/LoadingItems.ItemState.md

-LoadingItems 队列中的加载项状态，状态的值可能是 LoadingItems.ItemState.WORKING | LoadingItems.ItemState.COMPLETET | LoadingItems.ItemState.ERROR
+The item states of the LoadingItems, its value could be LoadingItems.ItemState.WORKING | LoadingItems.ItemState.COMPLETET | LoadingItems.ItemState.ERROR

 ### Index